 - the reference question (a standard question that is the most representative question for the answer). - the answer to the reference question. - a list of real, sample questions that are equivalent to the reference question.
 These questions are stored by adding a question.
-See Add a Question, on page 37. - a question equivalence rule that matches the equivalence question.
+See Add a Question, on page 42. - a question equivalence rule that matches the equivalence question.
 When a user asks a question, Answer Server uses the question equivalence rule to find a relevant question equivalence class to match.
-See Question Equivalence Rules, on page 39.
+See Question Equivalence Rules, on page 44.

-To create question equivalence classes, you use a ManageResources action in a POST request method, with the information about the questions provided in the Data parameter as a JSON object.
+To create question equivalence classes, you use a ManageResources action, with the information about the questions provided in the Data parameter as a JSON object.

-When you add a question to a question equivalence class, Answer Server automatically updates the question state to answered.
+NOTE: When you add a question to a question equivalence class, Answer Server automatically updates the question state to answered.
 You cannot delete a question in this state, and you cannot manually move the question out of this state.
 You must remove the question from the question equivalence class.
-See Update a Question Equivalence Class, on the next page.
+See Update a Question Equivalence Class, on page 51.